 This doesn’t mean it’s impossible to create an eye-catching movie poster design.
 It just means you have to think a little differently about what it takes to make a great poster.

 Luckily for you, I’ve done that thinking and I’m here to share the wisdom (with five examples of romantic movie posters redesigned for the web).
+You’ll be surprised how far you can get with the right poster template and a few handy design hacks.

 Use icons to represent major themes or to tell a story